3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Walking the busy Streets of Saigon, HCMC, Vietnam

-On the second day of your Ho Chi Minh City 3-Day Itinerary, learn more about the Vietnam conflicts and their lasting impact on the country.
-Relax in a park before exploring the sights of the Backpacker-favorite enclave in the west end of HCMC District 1.
+Today you’ll learn more about the Vietnam conflicts and their lasting impact on the country.
+Then, relax in a park before exploring the west end of District 1.

 US Military Planes at the War Remnants Museum, Saigon, HCMC, Vietnam